stephan-nylinder/module-organising-data-dm-practices/_episodes/003-spreadsheets.md

 ### Keeping track of your analyses

 When working with spreadsheets during data clean up or analyses, it is very easy to end up with a spreadsheet that looks different from what you started with.
-In order to be able to reproduce your analyses or figure out what you did when your leadership team <!-- what is a leadership team? -->asks for a different analysis, you **must:**
+In order to be able to reproduce your analyses or figure out what you did when your team or supervisor asks for a different analysis, you **must:**

 - **...create a new file or tab with your cleaned or analyzed data.**
 <br>